Stratigraph/bigquery-node-leaflet/README.md

 ## Installation

-Install npm, node and express.

-Install the google-cloud package for node.
+Install Node Package Manager (npm) and Node.js (v4 or higher) for your OS.

+Run npm install in the root of this project.

-Create a google-cloud project and get a service-key for that project.
+Create a Google-APIs project (https://console.developers.google.com)

+Get a "Service Account Key" for the Google-APIs project from the Credentials page of the Google API Manager.

+On the Service Accounts page, use the Create Key option to download a key file.

 Copy the service key file to 'big_query_keyfile.json' in the root of this project.

-Update the google-cloud require statement in ./lib/mybq.js with your google-cloud project info.
+Update the google-cloud require statement in ./lib/mybq.js with your google-cloud project name.

-Run npm install.

 Launch the server:

-nodemon --ignore node_modules app.js
+node app.js

 Launch the browser: